-- Easy Pin Curl Set for Retro Waves – Lilly Jarlsson
+- Easy Pin Curl Set for Retro Waves – Many on YouTube

-- Lisa Freemont Street’s Guide to Pin Curls Part Two – (which details the importance of the brushing out process.)
+- Lisa Freemont Street’s Guide to Pin Curls Part Two – This details the importance of the brushing out process

 With a pin curl set, half of the work is in the actual set itself, while the other half is in the brushing out of the set.
 Lisa Freemont Street gives an excellent guide to the brush out process in her Part Two video listed above.

 Of course, there are many techniques for getting a good curl into the hair.
 In addition to a wet pin curl set, foam rollers or rag rollers may also be used.
 Heat and hot curling tongs can also give a curl – but I personally would not recommend heated curls for fine hair, as the curl may not last.

 There are many products to help prolong the life of the curl, I use a solution of 2 parts water to 1 part setting lotion, spritzed over the hair when I am doing a wet pin curl set.

 Classic Vintage Waves